songruiecho/ICLShortcutLearning/README.md

 ## Benchmarks
 1. Rethinking Relation Extraction: Beyond Shortcuts to Generalization with a Debiased Benchmark, Arxiv-2025

+## Causes of Shortcut Learning

+### Memory
+Several studies have also shed light on the relationship between memorization and model generalization.
+While they do not explicitly articulate the impact on bias or shortcut learning, they nonetheless offer a valuable and feasible analytical perspective.

+1. Think or Remember?
+Detecting and Directing LLMs Towards Memorization or Generalization, Arxiv-2024. **Abs**: It has been shown that LLMs are capable of memorizing specific patterns that frequently appear in the training data, which can lead to a decline in generalization performance.
+Interrupting the activation of corresponding memory neurons may help mitigate such undesirable memorization.
+This phenomenon appears to be related to shortcut formation observed in shortcut learning studies, though further investigation is needed to clarify the connection.

 ## Studies Related to Social Bias

 1. Mitigating Social Bias in Large Language Models: A Multi-Objective Approach within a Multi-Agent Framework, AAAI-2025.